thephpleague/plates/docs/extensions/community.md

-# Known Extensions List
+# Community Extensions

-This file should have all the known Plates extensions listed.
+> This file should have all the known Plates extensions listed.

 Please feel free submit a [Pull Request](https://github.com/thephpleague/plates/compare) to add your extension to this list.